benuklove/fsndp1/README.md

 A search will be done using The Movie Database (TMDb)'s API.
 As each matching movie is found, the terminal will output the name.
 The most popular will be used to generate a browser window (in a new tab) displaying the title with a movie poster which is linked to a popout YouTube trailer video.

+For more information on the API, see [TMDb API](https://www.themoviedb.org/documentation/api).

 Control flow diagram.

 Requirements (including api key).